Let’s draw a modern teapot that actually looks like a bottle.

 From the side view, the body is symmetrical.
-The difficulty here is to draw the sides curves symmetrical.
+The difficulty here is to draw the curves of the side symmetrical.
 To do that.
-I recommend to start by drawing the symmetry axis first.
+I recommend starting by drawing the symmetry axis first.

-I love these korean pen – Monami
+I love these Korean pens – Monami

 So, keep your paper and your symmetry axis vertical, and practice drawing both sides of the tea bottle curves.
-I bet that it will be a bit irritating at start, but your hand will learn new movements!
+I bet that it will be a bit irritating at the start, but your hand will learn new movements!

 The trick is to anticipate each angle before tracing your curves.
 If your lines are not correct, redraw on top of it to readjust them.
-Remember to use the Ghost Drawing !

 See you for the next Tip of the day!